mstcl/pher/README.md

   [extension](https://github.com/abhinav/goldmark-wikilink).
 - No CSS framework.
 - Comes a small standalone binary (~13M).
 No need for a runtime.
-- Slight visual tweaks (personal preference).
+- Some visual tweaks (personal preference).
-- The atom feed contains only dated entries
+- The atom feed contains only dated entries.
-- The atom feed does not have the full text (RSS clients apps can handle this).
+- Flatter file structure (no "rooting" every page).
+Let webservers handle the routing and beautifying.

 ## Installation